erikmoh/ambulance-optimization/README.md

 - Change breakpoint settings to only suspend thread and not all.
 That way you can use the javafx application when stopped at a breakpoint during debugging.
-- Recommend using PopulationProportionate or a non-random initializer when debugging to get the same events every time.
+- Recommend using a non-random initializer when debugging to get the same events in the simulation every time.

 ### Errors